OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ![Illustration showing an inifite feedback loop surrounding a government building](blogimage-devopgovernment.png)

-!toc

 ## Introduction

 We’ve all heard the phrase “the speed of government” when describing things that move slowly.
 It is true that in a bureaucratic setting, things tend to move at a snail’s pace compared to the rapid and sometimes chaotic environment of a start-up.
 Though in the snail’s defense, they move slowly, but they eventually get where they need to be.
 Implementing change in government is possible, but it helps if you keep the snail analogy in mind.

 Start-ups and government agencies both suffer from issues with standardization of builds, testing, consistent infrastructure, and reliable deployment processes.
 The biggest challenge with implementing a concept like DevOps is change.
 Let’s be honest, change is hard, but it doesn’t have to be bad.

-In 2011, I was hired as a Configuration Manager at a small state government agency.
+In 2011, I was hired as a Configuration Manager at a small US state government agency.
 I was tasked with automating the manual processes to improve the reliability of software deployment, reduce the length of time it took to deliver, and to try eliminating the need to deploy on weekends.
+This was a challenging mandate and it took years to achieve.

+In this post, I'll explore the approaches I took to achieve this and cover some of the common pitfalls that you may face in a similar environment.

+- Prioritising and tackling the biggest problems first
+- Building vs buying tools
+- Communication and collaboration
+- Modernize the infrastructure with infrastructure as code

+## Prioritising and tackling the biggest problems first

-At that time, web code builds were done on developer machines, zipped, and copied to a file share.
+The environment I joined had a lot of problems and the first thing I needed to do was learn how everything was currently structured and setup.
+This government agency had a number of in-house appliations and their deployment process left them wide open to problems.
+Web app builds were done on developer machines, zipped, and copied to a file share.
 Database changes were handled similarly by zipping up a bunch of scripts with a document explaining in which order to run them, then copying them to a file share for the DBAs to pick up.
 Inevitably, deployments would fail for any one of the following reasons:

 - A developer neglected to mention there was a third-party dependency that needed to be installed on the web server.
 - The scripts for the database changes weren’t tested to make sure they worked with the current state of the production database.